Kansas (KS) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Kansas Residential Landlord and Tenant Act (K.S.A.
-58-2501 to 58-2573).
+Governing statute: Kansas Residential Landlord and Tenant Act, KSA Chapter 58, Article 25.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Kansas FAQ

-No. Kansas has no statewide rent control or rent stabilization law, and state law prohibits cities and counties from enacting their own local rent caps.
-Landlords may raise rent by any amount, but must give at least 30 days' written notice before a rent increase takes effect on a month-to-month tenancy.
+Yes.
+Kansas has **no rent control**, and state law bars cities and counties from imposing their own caps.
+The only requirement is that the landlord give **30 days' written notice** before a rent increase takes effect for month-to-month tenants.

 Revun builds Kansas notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.